madhavkosi/designPatterningolang/SystemDesign/question11-20/designticketmaster.md

 #### Key Topic: Concurrency
 - **Objective**: Prevent multiple users from booking the same seat simultaneously.
+Some Notes on Concurrency

+- **Dirty Reads:**
+  - Uncommitted data read by another transaction; may lead to inconsistencies.

+- **Nonrepeatable Reads:**
+  - Data read changes between reads in the same transaction due to updates by another transaction.

+- **Phantom Reads:**
+  - New or deleted rows appear in repeated reads of a query due to another transaction.
 #### Handling Concurrency Using Transactions
 - **SQL Transactions**:
   - Ensure operations are completed successfully without interference.